erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 * I am at the scientific board of [REGALIA](https://www.inria.fr/fr/le-projet-pilote-regalia-au-service-de-la-regulation-des-algorithmes).
 * Paper accepted in CVPR 2021: _SurFree: a fast surrogate-free black-box attack_, presenting a fast (in number of queries) attack to find adversial examples.
 * Paper accepted in INFOCOM 2021:  _Setting the Record Straighter on Shadow Banning_, about the shadow banning practices in Twitter.
+  * Well mentioned in a The Atlantic paper on the topic: [Shadowbanning Is Big Tech’s Big Problem](https://www.theatlantic.com/technology/archive/2022/04/social-media-shadowbans-tiktok-twitter/629702/).
   * Paper cited as an evidence in a question to the European parliament ["Censorship and free market restrictions including shadow banning and concealment or suppression of organic search results on internet"](https://www.europarl.europa.eu/doceo/document/E-9-2021-001037_EN.html).
   * press: [Exploring the underpinnings of shadowbanning on Twitter](https://techxplore.com/news/2021-01-exploring-underpinnings-shadowbanning-twitter.html) TechXplore.
 * Related to our black-box observations of YouTube recommendations